XxYeetusMinecraftxX/3d-engine/README.md

 # 3d-engine
 ## Highly handicapped
-With SDL2 hence 98% written in C
+With SDL2 hence 98% written in C, engine itself is c++